Check your battery rebate eligibility

 The program offers approximately $300 per kWh before May 1, 2026.
 For a typical 10kWh battery, this means savings of around $3,000.
 A 13.5kWh Tesla Powerwall 3 receives $4,000-$5,000.
 After May 1, 2026, tiered rates apply: first 14kWh gets 100% of STC factor, 14-28kWh gets 60%, and 28-50kWh gets just 15%.

-helpWho is eligible for the federal battery rebate?
+helpWho is eligible for the solar battery rebate?

 helpCan I stack the federal battery rebate with state rebates?